Acquaintance Time of a Graph: Other Variants and Open Problems

 \section{Other Variants and Open Problems}

-There are several variants of the problem that one may consider. \begin{enumerate} \item The problem of maximizing the number of pairs that met when some predetermined number $t \in \N$ of matchings is allowed.
-Clearly, this problem is also $\NP$-complete, even in the case of $t=1$. \item The rules for moving agents are the same, but the goal is to make every agent visit every vertex of the graph. \item Instead of choosing a matching in each round, one may choose a vertex-disjoint collection of cycles, and move agents one step along the cycle. \end{enumerate}
+There are several variants of the problem that one may consider. \begin{enumerate} \item The problem of maximizing the number of pairs that meet when some predetermined number $t \in \N$ of matchings is allowed.
+Clearly, this problem is also $\NP$-complete, even in the case $t=1$. \item There are two graphs $G$ and $H$.
+The agents move along matchings of $H$, but meet if they share an edge in $G$.
+In particular, this looks natural if $H$ is contained in $G$. \item Instead of choosing a matching in each round, one may choose a vertex-disjoint collection of cycles, and move agents one step along the cycle.
+This is a generalization of the problem discussed in this paper, where we allow only collections of 2-cycles. \end{enumerate}

 One may also consider a more game-theoretic variant of the problem: Let $G=(V,E)$ be a fixed graph with one agent sitting in each vertex of $G$.
 In each round every agent $p_u$ sitting in a vertex $u \in V$ chooses a neighbor $u' \in N(v)$ according to some strategy.
 Then, for every edge $(v,w) \in E$ the agents $p_v$ and $p_w$ swap places if the choice of the agent $p_v$ was $w$ and the choice of $p_w$ was $v$.
 Suppose that the graph is known, but the agents have no information regarding their location in the graph (e.g., $G$ is an unlabeled vertex transitive graph).
 Find an optimal strategy for the agents so that everyone will meet everyone else as quickly as possible.
 The question also makes sense in the case where the graph is not known to the agents.